 Always think Urinary Tract Infection first.

 I am including information about urinary tract infections and medications below.
-Feel free to share this article with others, or, print this out and take to your doctor (see the Print Button at the bottom of the article).
+Feel free to share this article with others, or, print this out and take to your doctor.

 Urinary Tract Infection - Medications